dvtng/graphql-automock/README.md

 Pause GraphQL execution until it is explicitly resumed.

-_SchemaController starts in this state._
+_Controller starts in this state._

 #### run()